priyanjitdey94/Plagiarism-Detector/README.md

 ### Possible ares of improvement:
 1. Detect variables and donot consider variable names for testing.
 2. For C, C++, JAVA additional checking can be done by testing the assembly code generated after compilation

+### Instruction:
+Put the files to be checked in a directory.
+Provide the path of the directory as Input.